Activities and Experiences in Queenstown

 3. Tour the Queenstown Wineries

 Did you know that Queenstown is part of a wine region?
 Foodies can enjoy exploring the surrounding wineries via scenic tours of the Gibbston Valley.
-There are many tours to experience the wineries of the region, from riding to the wineries on a self-guided cycle tour with Around the Basin Bike Tours to joining a small-group experience with Queenstown Wine Trail.
+There are many tours to experience the wineries of the region, from riding to the wineries on a self-guided cycle tour with Around the Basin Bike Tours (more info on Viator and Tripadvisor) to joining a small-group experience with Queenstown Wine Trail (on Viator and Tripadvisor).
 The latter also includes a traditional Kiwi-style lunch and cheese tastings.
 Learn more about the wineries of the area in our 10 Wonderful Wineries in Queenstown.
 Plus, for more foodie experiences, see 10 Things to Do in Queenstown for Foodies.

 4. Take a Flight to Milford Sound